 We are here today to celebrate the life of Barbara Durine Gray, a woman who

-To send flowers in memory of Barbara D Gray, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Barbara D Gray, please visit our Heartfelt Sympathies Store.

 possessed a strong and engaging personality; one who left an indelible mark